 - A signed statement from the person receiving consideration in the purchase transaction stating that he is the rightful owner of the metal property or is entitled to sell the metal property being sold;

-- A scanned copy or a photocopy of the personal identification card of the person receiving consideration in the purchase transaction, or if a person other than the seller delivers the metal property to the purchaser, a scanned copy or a photocopy of the personal identification card of the person delivering the metal property to the purchaser; and
+- A scanned copy or a photocopy of the personal identification card of the person receiving consideration or delivering the metal property in the purchase transaction; and

 - A photograph, videotape or similar likeness of the person receiving consideration or any person other than the seller who delivers the metal property to the purchaser in which the person’s facial features are clearly visible and in which the metal property the person is selling or delivering is clearly visible.